murilotimo/moodle-theme_caixa/README.md

 ## Acknowledgments
-Big thanks to all the volunteers that are collaborating and testing Adaptable continously.
+Big thanks to all the volunteers that are collaborating and testing Adaptable continuously.
-We really appreciate your help and support to develope the most adaptable theme for moodle.
+We really appreciate your help and support to develop the most adaptable theme for moodle.

 #### Development: